python/devguide/committing.rst

 Backport and Cherry-Pick Labels
 -------------------------------

-Only Core Developers an apply labels to GitHub pull requests.
+Only Core Developers can apply labels to GitHub pull requests.
 When it was determined that a pull request needs to be backported into one or more of the maintenance branches, a core developer can apply the labels ``needs backport to X.Y`` to the pull request.